Explore the fascinating history of Madeley, Shropshire, England

 Originally a thriving market and industrial town in its own right, Madeley has been somewhat submerged by the growth of the surrounding new town developments of Sutton Hill and Woodside, which together with other new housing built since the late 1960s, and the historic core of Madeley itself, make up the modern parish of Madeley.
 The many wooded pit mounts around the town are a reminder of its former importance as a mining town.

 The Local Studies Group worked hard to gather this collection of personal memories and factual accounts.
-Unfortunately the group is not currently meeting (2012).
+Unfortunately the group is no longer meeting (2016).
 A number of personal opinions are expressed within the site and some may seem controversial – they are the views of some longstanding Madeley residents and not of any ‘official’ body!

 An old postcard (we think from before the First World War) showing the Anstice Memorial Working Men’s Institute and, on the right, the old post office and print shop formerly run by John Randall.